alexmcdonald11/apiops/documentation/NamingConventions.md

 * Delete Candidate

-## Operation Name
+### Operation Name

-### Convention
-<relevantVerb>-<entity>-<relevantContext>
+Convention: <relevantVerb>-<entity>-<relevantContext>

-### Examples
+Examples:

 * get-candidate
 * create-candidate
 * update-candidate
 * delete-candidate

-## Operation URL
+### Operation URL

-### Convention
-/entity/{id?}
+Convention: /entity/{id?}

-### Examples

-* /candidate/1234
+Examples: * /candidate/1234

-# Types of APIs
+## Types of APIs

 ### API
 System Events
-### Short Identifier
-sysevents
+Short Identifier: sysevents
-### Description
-An API Provider that acts as an intermediary interface to receive events from another system and then publish them to message broker to be processed by other components.
+Description: An API Provider that acts as an intermediary interface to receive events from another system and then publish them to message broker to be processed by other components.

 ### API
 System Read Proxy
-### Short Identifier
-sysrdpxy
+Short Identifier: sysrdpxy
-### Description
-An API Provider that acts as an intermediary interface that provides read access to another system’s API as it is, for the sake of standardisation and single point of entry.
+Description: An API Provider that acts as an intermediary interface that provides read access to another system’s API as it is, for the sake of standardisation and single point of entry.
 There is no transformation of data in such APIs.